uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 ## Learning Objectives

-Getting Data into R can be accomplished in many ways.

 1. Get data out of your spreadsheet
+2. Doing a quick nose around dataframes in R
-2. Click and import using R studio
+3. Click and import using R studio
-3. Scripting your import (and file paths)
+4. Scripting your import (and file paths)
-4. Using GoogleSheets
+5. Using Google Sheets

 <!-- * Getting data into R - (v1) Ahmed (v2) Ed
     - live coding importing the data